|

 By default, when using distributed transactions with XA, the driver will

-set the UsingXA
+set the UsingXA flag to true and exceptions will

 be raised when you want to do anything with your logical connection that

 might require a transaction.
-Otherwise the flag UsingXA
+Otherwise the flag UsingXA is

-always false
+always false.

 If you are actually using distributed transactions with XA and you dislike the

-default behavior, you can set the flag back to false
+default behavior, you can set the flag back to false.

-- the value of the UsingXA
+setUsingXAFlag in interface OracleConnectionvalue - the value of the UsingXA flaggetUsingXAFlagpublic void setXAErrorFlag(boolean value)

-public void setXAErrorFlag(boolean value)
+public void shutdown(int mode)

 OracleConnection

-in interface OracleConnection
+shutdown in interface OracleConnectionjava.sql.SQLException

-public void shutdown(int mode) throws java.sql.SQLException
+throws java.sql.SQLException

 OracleConnection